 UK Modern Slavery Act

 Colgate complies with the UK Modern Slavery Act.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Colgate-Palmolive Company's anti-slavery and human trafficking statement for 2019 and has been approved by the board of directors of Colgate-Palmolive (U.K.) Limited on 27 July 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Colgate-Palmolive Company's anti-slavery and human trafficking statement for 2016.